Water - How Much Do I Really Need to Drink?

 Tip: Freeze berries in your ice cubes to make your iced tea more beautiful and nutritious.

 Serve & enjoy!

 Let me know how you enjoy the teas!

 Gaylene Gomez, NNCP, C.H.N.

-Click image below to save for later on Pinterest:
+You can save this for later!
+Click image below to save on Pinterest: